 Since 2014 a total of 1,062 dwellings have been identified for meeting the Local Plan, Policy Villages 2 requirement of 750 dwellings.
 The Policy Villages 2 requirement has therefore already been exceeded by 312 dwellings, 749 have been built or are under construction and there is an appeal for 43 homes at Station Road, Hook Norton, which could lead to substantially more.
-This is with 9 years to go to the end of the Plan period.
-At close on 50% more than the 750 dwellings requirement, this proposal would add to a material exceedance of the policy figures.
+All this with 9 more years to go to the end of the Plan period.
+Why are developers allowed to put land forward for development in rural areas on good agricultural land where targets have already been exceeded and the homes have already been built?

-This - and other proposals that are threatened to follow - would further undermine the Local Plan housing strategy of directing most growth to Banbury and Bicester, where there is access to shops, services, jobs and other facilities and opportunities to travel other than by the car.
+More proposals threaten to follow which would further undermine the Local Plan housing strategy of directing most growth to Banbury and Bicester, where there is access to shops, services, jobs and other facilities and opportunities to travel other than by the car.
 This helps avoid commuting, congestion, pollution, climate change and harming the environment.
 The District Council has declared a Climate Change Emergency, but none of these environmental objectives will be achieved by repeating the same mistakes and approving more and more homes in attractive but inherently unsustainable villages like Sibford Ferris.